-On November 27, 2012, President Obama signed the Whistleblower Protection Enhancement Act of 2012 (WPEA), which amended the Whistleblower Protection Act of 1989.
+The Whistleblower Protection Enhancement Act of 2012 (WPEA), which amended the Whistleblower Protection Act of 1989, was signed into law on November 27, 2012.
 WPEA provides enhanced protection for government whistleblowers by expanding the scope of protection and judicial review and by requiring the designation of an agency Whistleblower Protection Ombudsman.

 Millennium Challenge Corporation (MCC) leadership takes very seriously the protections afforded to whistleblowers under WPEA and has taken several actions to implement WPEA at MCC.
 Questions regarding the actions or information outlined below, or other aspects of WPEA, can be referred to Laura Leussing or John Mantini in the Office of the General Counsel.
 The following links provide further information on whistleblowing and whistleblower retaliation.